stjudecloud/docs/docs/guides/portals/sickle-cell.md

-The Sickle Cell Genomics Portal contains two browsers for the exploration of data from the  [Sickle Cell Genome Project (SGP)](../data/data-access-units.md#sickle-cell-genome-project-(sgp)) dataset.
+The Sickle Cell Genomics Portal contains two viewers for the exploration of data from the  [Sickle Cell Genome Project (SGP)](../data/data-access-units.md#sickle-cell-genome-project-(sgp)) dataset.

 ## Genome Browser